FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks: Experimental Results

-\textbf{Analysis on DiDeMo.} Table \ref{tab:didemo-results} summarizes the results in DiDeMo's paragraph retrieval task.
-First, we observe that Frozen's performance approaches the one achieved by CLIP in this dataset.
+\textbf{Analysis on DiDeMo.} \Cref{tab:didemo-results} summarizes the results in DiDeMo's paragraph retrieval task.
+First, we observe that the performance of Frozen, VIOLET~\cite{violet}, and BridgeFormer~\cite{bridgeformer} approach the one achieved by CLIP in this dataset.
 Contrary to other datasets, DiDeMo contains unedited, human-centric footage that shares commonalities with the WebVid dataset used to train Frozen.
 Conversely, FitCLIP, which leverages both: the knowledge from CLIP and the WebVid dataset, achieves the best performance overall.
-For completeness, we report the CAMoE's supervised performance \cite{camoe}, which is $15.9\%$ better than FitCLIP, the most competitive zero-shot alternative. \\
+For completeness, we report the CAMoE's supervised performance \cite{camoe}, which is $15.9\%$ better than FitCLIP, the most competitive zero-shot alternative.

-The results on the three datasets empirically demonstrate the value of FitCLIP towards pushing the limits of zero-shot text-to-video retrieval.
+The results on these three datasets empirically demonstrate the value of FitCLIP to push the limits of zero-shot text-to-video retrieval.
 FitCLIP establishes a new state-of-the-art in zero-shot text-to-video retrieval across three different datasets.
 Despite such a milestone, there is still room for improvement, especially in fine-grained datasets such as YouCook2.
-We hope this benchmark promotes more work towards developing and testing zero-shot text-to-video retrieval models.
+We hope this benchmark promotes more work on zero-shot text-to-video retrieval.